 While you should encourage all types of feedback, you don’t want the negative stuff cluttering up your search results, which is why a separate testimonial website serves as a key role in what industry experts call online reputation management.

 Tip: How can you begin tackling these complaints?
-You could use a premium service like Trackur, or you could set up Google Alerts, use Twitter search proactively, scour Google Blog search, or sort search results with the new time-stamp search on Google, which is found under “more search tools.”
+You could use a premium service like Trackur, or you could set up Google Alerts, use Twitter search proactively, scour Google Blog search (edit: link removed), or sort search results with the new time-stamp search on Google, which is found under “more search tools.”